Aix-en-Provence City Guide for Visitors

 The large clock tower in Place Hôtel de Ville was built in 1510 on Roman foundations, when clocks were rare.
 However, the presence of a public clock confirmed the city’s importance in the region.

 Bell and clock towers are typical of Provencal architecture.
-The tower houses an astronomical clock from 1661, with four wooden statues representing the seasons.
+The tower houses an astronomical clock from 1661, featuring four wooden statues that represent the seasons.
 The four statues are moved manually at the start of each season.
 In Provence, the ornate wrought iron structure surrounding the bell is known as a campanile.
 The powerful mistral winds can blow for days here, and these structures prevent the bell from ringing randomly.
 The bell rings hourly, and the belfry is a passageway along Rue Gaston de Saporta.

 In the same square as the Hôtel de Ville is the Hall aux Grains.
 Today, it houses a post office (La Poste).
 Constructed in 1717, it was used for regional grain trade.
-Throughout France, decorative building construction was not reserved for the nobility, buildings of public interest were also considered works of art.
+Throughout France, decorative building construction was not reserved for the nobility; buildings of public interest were also considered works of art.
 Chastel sculpted the triangular portion of the façade, which showed an older man holding an oar, symbolizing the Rhone River and its navigation.
 The goddess Sybille symbolizes the Durance River, with her trailing leg representing its frequent flooding.
 The grapes and lemons in her left hand represent food cultivation made possible by water supply and fertile soils.

 Dining in Aix-en-Provence